 To prepare and serve food and beverages as directed and in line with university policies and procedures.

-To complete all necessary food hygiene documentation including, but not limited to recording food temperatures during service and be aware of the University’s’ safe working practices.
+To complete all necessary food hygiene documentation including, but not limited to, recording food temperatures during service and be aware of the University’s’ safe working practices.

 To operate the till during service periods.